 - Click the Access Control/Throttling tab and find the Custom Protection Policy section.
-Then, turn on Status and click Settings.Note When the custom protection policy function is enabled, all requests destined for your website are checked by the function.
-You can configure a Access Control/Throttling rule so that requests that match the rule bypass the check.
+Then, turn on Status and click Settings.Note When the custom protection policy feature is enabled, all requests destined for your website are checked by the feature.
+You can configure a whitelist rule for Access Control/Throttling to allow requests that match the whitelist rule to bypass the check.
 For more information, see Configure a whitelist for Access Control/Throttling.

 - Create a custom protection rule.

 After a custom protection rule is created, it is automatically enabled.
-You can view the newly created rule, and disable, modify, or delete the rule in the rule list as needed.
+You can view, disable, modify, or delete the newly created rule in the rule list based on your business requirements.

 - On the Custom Protection Policy page, click Create Custom Rule.

-- In the Create Rule dialog box that appears, configure the following parameters.
+- In the Create Rule dialog box, configure the following parameters.

 Parameter Description Rule name The name of the rule that you want to create.
-Matching Condition The detection logic of the rule.
+Matching Condition The match conditions of the rule.
 The rule is triggered only when match conditions are met.
 Click Add rule to add more match conditions.
 You can specify a maximum of five match conditions.
-If you have configured multiple conditions, the rule takes effect only when all of them are met.
+If you specify multiple match conditions, the rule is triggered only after all the match conditions are met.

 For more information about match conditions, see Fields in match conditions.

-Rate Limiting Enable or disable rate limiting.
+Rate Limiting Enables or disables rate limiting.
 WAF starts calculating the request rate only when match conditions are met.
-When you enable rate limiting, you need to configure the parameters to specify the object to be calculated.
+When you enable rate limiting, you must configure the parameters to collect statistics.